ER vs. Urgent Care vs. Doctor After a NC Accident

 ER records are typically the most detailed for initial injury documentation:

-• Imaging results (X-ray, CT scan) with radiologist interpretation
+- Imaging results (X-ray, CT scan) with formal radiologist interpretation -- a separate report by a specialist who reads only the imaging

 Urgent Care Documentation

-Urgent care records are focused but may lack depth:
+Urgent care records are focused but have notable gaps:

 Primary Care Documentation